Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 []{#Programming, SPICE} []{#SPICE programming}

-Programming a circuit simulation with SPICE is much like programming in any other computer language: you must type the commands as text in a file, save that file to the computer\'s hard drive, and then process the contents of that file with a program (compiler or interpreter) that understands such commands.
+Programming a circuit simulation with SPICE is much like programming in any other computer language: you must type the commands as text in a file, save that file to the computer's hard drive, and then process the contents of that file with a program (compiler or interpreter) that understands such commands.

-In an interpreted computer language, the computer holds a special program called an _interpreter_ that translates the program you wrote (the so-called _source file_) into the computer\'s own language, on the fly, as its being executed:
+In an interpreted computer language, the computer holds a special program called an _interpreter_ that translates the program you wrote (the so-called _source file_) into the computer's own language, on the fly, as its being executed:

 []{#Interpreter}